TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 This is a simple but effective configuration that evenly induces current on the pipe.
 It is a low cost implementation requiring only a malleable conductor that can easily be reshaped into coils with a diameter slightly greater than the diameter of the pipe.
 A common solution is to use copper as that malleable conductor, as seen in the flat pancake coil configuration utilized in the OMEO induction cooktop.

 ![alt text](IMG_6816.jpeg)

+The primary issue that arises using this configuration is that the user should not be exposed to the conductor, otherwise they risk an electric shock or, for induction heating, a burning hazard.
+The team will need to implement protections to ensure that the user is not exposed to these risks.
+Possible solutions include insulating the wire or enclosing the wire using a case that presents no shock / burn hazard to users.
+For our system, using a case will be a better solution to prevent both hazards.

+### Electronic Housing System
+The housing needs to be splash resistant so the options are a typical electrical Box or a custom housing.
+The electrical Box would be simpler to implement.

 ### Water Heating System